duneroadrunner/SaferCPlusPlus/README.md

 ### xscope_ifptr_to()

 Scope pointers cannot (currently) be retargeted after construction.
 If you need a pointer that will point to multiple different scope objects over its lifespan, you can use a registered pointer.
-This means that the target objects will also need to be registered objects.
+You could make the target objects registered objects in addition to being scope objects.
 If the object is a registered scope object, then the `&` operator will will return a registered pointer.
 But at some point we're going to need a scope pointer to the base scope object.
 A convenient way to get one is to use the xscope_ifptr_to() function.

 usage example: